 I have been delivering training since 2007 in all aspects of behaviour and SEMH in primary, secondary and special settings .
 I specialise in attachment, trauma and nurturing approaches and also facilitate our termly Attachment Network.
-This is an afternoon of training and problem solving for staff who are working with students with attachment needs.

 I am Diane Partridge and I joined the team in September 2009 after a number of years working as a class teacher and leader in mainstream primary schools.

 I am the team lead for early years.
 In this role I work with schools to support our youngest learners who present with challenging behaviour in school.
 I attend a multidisciplinary group to consider how best to support nurseries and schools who work hard to support vulnerable children who have additional challenges in education.